 - The method and frequency by which information flows between people, teams, and systems in your organization.

 For example, the Communication Architecture for a project team will include several meetings like the ones shown above.
-It will also include a project tracking system, regular email and chat communications, and other systems.
+It will also include a project tracking system, regular email, chat communications, and other systems.

 We learned the term Communication Architecture from Ben Horowitz.
 It's a super handy idea that gives us all a common way to talk about and critically examine how we move information around in our businesses.